gazymandias/nhs_england_statistics/README.md

 Zip files are extracted where appropriate, and the final output of csv and xls* files are saved to the clean_data directory.

+This improves upon an earlier version and is built to be more efficient and fault tolerant.

 ## Installing dependencies
 ```sh
 pip3 install -r requirements.txt